Where Are Coral Reefs Located?

 Minor Areas of Coral Reef Development

-Smaller, fragmented areas of coral reef development occur in the eastern Pacific, tropical eastern Atlantic, off western Australia, along the east coast of southern Brazil, off southern Japan, and around the island of Bermuda in the western Atlantic.
+In the Atlantic Ocean basin, smaller, fragmented areas of coral reef development occur in the tropical eastern Atlantic,along the east coast of southern Brazil, and around the island of Bermuda.

 For the most part, these areas are at the extreme margins of the ecological tolerances of hard corals, where environmental conditions are only minimally capable of sustaining only a fraction of the hard coral species found in the two main regions of reef development.